7 Innocent Habits that Can Lead to Acne Scarring

-As if acne itself weren’t annoying enough, pimples can leave their mark long after you thought they were gone.
-Scars leave a long-lasting depression or textural change, while post-inflammatory hyperpigmentation creates a purple, gray, or brown mark.
-Acne is caused by inflammation, and depending on the degree of that inflammation and your skin type, that blemish could leave discoloration or an indentation when your skin tries to heal, says Ivy Lee, MD, a dermatologist based in Pasadena, California, and assistant clinical professor of dermatology at UCLA.
+As if acne itself weren’t annoying enough, pimples can leave a long-lasting mark.
+Acne scars can make a depression or textural change in the surface of your skin, while post-inflammatory hyperpigmentation creates a purple, gray, or brown mark.
+Acne is caused by inflammation, and depending on the degree of that inflammation and your skin type, a blemish can create discoloration or an indentation when your skin tries to heal, says Ivy Lee, MD, a dermatologist based in Pasadena, California, and assistant clinical professor of dermatology at UCLA.
 The best way to prevent either one is to attack acne before it starts, she says.
 “It’s much harder to deal with [scars] than treating and preventing acne,” she says.
 (Try this easy way to get rid of pimples.)
-Still, avoiding certain habits will make your skin more likely to clear up without leaving a mark.
-In the meantime, learn how to treat 5 common types of acne scars.
+Avoiding certain habits will make your skin more likely to clear up without leaving a mark.

 You skip sunscreen

 Acne treatment products make the skin more sensitive to UV rays, so sunscreen is already a particularly important step if you are dealing with pimples.
 To make matters worse, though, that sun damage also makes your skin more likely to scar.
 “UV radiation and sun exposure are more likely to cause scars to discolor or take more time to heal,” says Dr. Lee.
 Make sure you add SPF to your daily beauty routine to protect your skin from cancer, wrinkles—and scarring.
 If you're afraid it will make you break out, learn which sunscreen ingredients can cause acne.